 Largely uninhabited by humans, Northern Alaska is home to Brown, Polar, and Black bears as well as moose and other large mammals.
 Care should be taken to avoid encounters with these animals.

-This is an option that we have not decided whether to include in the route: Hatcher’s Pass
+This is an option that we will decide in January whether to include in the route: Hatcher’s Pass

 - Start: Anchorage, Alaska